 - Helping leadership serve as role models of resiliency and well-being

-Currently, the GW R&W Center serves the School of Medicine and Health Sciences, including the Medical Faculty Associates, with some services available to other GW entities, such as the GW Hospital.
+Currently, the R&W Center serves the GW School of Medicine and Health Sciences (SMHS) and the GW Medical Faculty Associates (MFA), with some services available to other GW entities, such as the GW Hospital.
 We provide no cost initial consultations for any GW unit and can consult on a fee for service model.

-We envision an inclusive culture of health and wellness (well-being) at the George Washington (GW) University and Medical Enterprise that is both resilient during times of high stress and able to promote personal and professional satisfaction through:
+We envision an inclusive culture of health and wellness (well-being) at GW and its medical enterprise—SMHS, MFA, and GW Hospital—that is both resilient during times of high stress and able to promote personal and professional satisfaction through:

 - Genuine support of each other—fostered through positive interactions, effective communication, trust, and compassion